kamyashethia/SQLForThePotterhead/Joins.md

 A student's pet is allowed in their house dormitory.

-## The Fat Lady's portrait is updating her knowledge to make sure only authorized folks have access to the Gryffindor dorm.
+## Left Joins: The Fat Lady's portrait is updating her knowledge to make sure only authorized folks have access to the Gryffindor dorm.
 Can we write a query that will inform us of all the students and pets that are allowed in the Gryffindor dormitory?

 Let's break down the requirements.
 We need: